TomConlin/StarBash/README.md

 ### clean stars

 From general background domain knowlage
-I know cameras sometimes have "hot pixels"
+I know CCDs sometimes have "hot pixels"
 and that sometimes cosmic rays hit a sensor causing it to saturate.

 Neither of these are stars so if an isolated pixel is saturated,